cbochs/portal.nvim/README.md

 ### Available Query Items

-All registered query items are available as table values from `portal.query`.
+All registered query items are available as table values from `query`.
 For example, the query item for `"valid"` would be:

 ```lua
 require("portal.query").valid